Skip to main content

 Conclusion

-What if we want this program to be more intelligent, choosing a suitable way to load images on its own?
+What if we want this program to be smarter and choose the best loading method on its own?

-We can write a function to select the appropriate loading method based on the image's format:
+Here, we can consolidate the code above to select the appropriate loading method based on the image format:

 def imread(